 As of December 31, 2010, we had approximately 250,000 employees employed under a national master agreement and various supplemental agreements with local unions affiliated with the International Brotherhood of Teamsters ("Teamsters").
 These agreements run through July 31, 2013.
 We have approximately 2,800 pilots who are employed under a collective bargaining agreement with the Independent Pilots Association ("IPA"), which becomes amendable at the end of 2011.
-Our airline mechanics are covered by a collective bargaining agreement with Teamsters Local 2727, which became amendable in November 2006.
-We began formal negotiations with Teamsters Local 2727 in October 2006.
-In January 2011, we reached an agreement with Teamsters Local 2727 which was ratified by its members in April 2011.
-The agreement will run through November 1, 2013.
+Our airline mechanics are covered by a collective bargaining agreement with Teamsters Local 2727, which runs through November 1, 2013.
 In addition, the majority (approximately 3,300) of our ground mechanics who are not employed under agreements with the Teamsters are employed under collective bargaining agreements with the International Association of Machinists and Aerospace Workers ("IAM").
 Our agreement with the IAM runs through July 31, 2014.